acbsp/bonafide.guru/en/contents.rst

 **|SP|**: YOU KINDLY INSTRUCT THEM ON THIS MATTER.
 I'm unable to speak

-1) Word "them" refers to Shrila Prabhupada’s Godbrothers who were to arrive shortly.
-And this has nothing to do with Shrila Prabhupada’s disciples as Narayana Maharaja tries to present.
+1) Word "them" refers to |SP|’s Godbrothers who were to arrive shortly.
+And this has nothing to do with |SP|’s disciples as Narayana Maharaja tries to present.

-2) Word "them" is twice used in the conversation and in both cases refers to Shrila Prabhupada’s Godbrothers: Indupati and Van Maharaja.
+2) Word "them" is twice used in the conversation and in both cases refers to |SP|’s Godbrothers: Indupati and Van Maharaja.

-3) "Matter" on which Shrila Prabhupada asked N. Maharaja to give instructions to his Godbrothers concerns the apologies for "cutting of the arguments" which He could have allowed in His preaching activity.
+3) "Matter" on which |SP| asked N. Maharaja to give instructions to his Godbrothers concerns the apologies for "cutting of the arguments" which He could have allowed in His preaching activity.

 4) And when was this instruction to be given?
 There and then only.
-Right after asking N. Maharaja to give the instructions Shrila Prabhupada immediately states: "I'm unable to speak" That is why he asks N.
+Right after asking N. Maharaja to give the instructions |SP|
+immediately states: "I'm unable to speak" That is why he asks N.
 Maharaja to explain these matter to his Godbrothers as soon as they arrive.